sitasp/wrknoob/README.md

 ## 🤛 Contributing

 PRs welcome!
-If you have ideas like JSON output, REST API integration, or plotting percentiles — open an issue or fork away 🚀
+If you have ideas like JSON output, REST API integration, or plotting percentiles — open an issue or fork away. 🚀